StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE MATERIALIZED VIEW.md

       If the number of sorts automatically supplemented is less than three, the first three are sorted.

     + If the query contains a grouped column, the sort order must be the same as the grouped column.

-3. properties

-    Declare some configuration of materialized view.
-Optional.

-    ```sql

-    PROPERTIES ("key" = "value", "key" = "value" ...)
-    ```

-    The following configurations can be declared here:

-    short_key: the number of columns.
-    timeout: timeout for materialized view construction.

 ## example